SaaS SEO

 The first thing to do in order to analyze your competitors is to find out who they are.
 Of course, you might already know of some of your competitors, but a good way to find who they are is by using search engines.

 From your own SEO strategy, there will be a few keywords that you know your business should be ranking for.
 Do as any user would do: type them on the Google search bar and see what you get.
+On most occasions you probably won’t be paying attention to the top of page PPC ads, however on this occasion take a look!
+It’s good to know where your competitors are choosing to spend their dollars.

 Another way that you can find your competitors is by using SaaS review websites like Crunchbase, G2, Capterra, and TrustRadius.
 There you can find what companies do, what keywords they are using to describe their products and services, and how users describe their product in reviews.